 Think of it as a ‘miles per gallon’ number for your home.
 Essentially what Matt does is check all aspects of your home, the exterior walls, the attic type, the roof type, the foundation, the basement, what type of windows you have, the heat source, electrical, etc. He then enters all this information into the Oregon Department of Energy’s website.
 The site does its own calculations and comes up with your home’s score.
 It gives you your home’s energy score as of today and also the score if you made specific upgrades.

 Matt also mentions the reason Oregon has put this into place is because they’re trying to bring down the amount of carbon emissions.
 This is one of the things they’ve instituted to try and get people to think differently about how they buy a home and get them to be a little more proactive with getting their homes to be more efficient.

-Another thing to mention is the score runs from one to ten, ten being fantastic one being not so great.
+Another thing to mention is the score runs from one to ten, ten being fantastic and one being not so great.
 Most homes score on the lower end.
 The older your home is, the lower the score.
 This is because your home is subject to the building codes of the year.

-Click the video below for more information and of course, if you have any questions about this topic, please don’t hesitate to reach out to me, I’m happy to help any time!
+If you have any questions about this topic, please don’t hesitate to reach out to me, I’m happy to help any time!